 The second is that these deserted islands are teeming with raw materials: wood, stone, weeds, and more.
 You'll need more of these materials than your island can offer, especially in the beginning, so you want to make sure you visit several islands and harvest what you can.

 Finally, these islands offer a quick and easy way to get non-native fruits and flowers on your island.
 If you see fruits on deserted islands you don't have at home, simply bring them back, dig a hole, and plant them for a brand new tree.
-These fruits will be worth far more than your native fruit when sold, so you want to make sure you grow lots of them!
+When sold, these fruits will be worth far more than your native fruit, so you want to make sure you grow lots of them!

 Play with friends

-By playing with others, you can earn Nook Miles, find new furniture and DIY recipes, go shopping, collect new fruits, find more raw materials, and get inspired by other town designs.
+You can earn Nook Miles by playing with others, find new furniture and DIY recipes, go shopping, collect new fruits, find more raw materials, and get inspired by other town designs.
 It's one of the most fun parts of the game, and with New Horizons' online features and Nintendo Online App integration, it's easier than ever.
 Give it a try!

 Fish and hunt bugs for Bells